Nonparametric testing for no-effect with functional responses and functional covariates: The functional predictor case

 \item[(d)] For any $p \geq 1$, $ \gamma_0^{(p)} \in B_p\subset\mathcal{S}^p,$ $B_p$ are open subsets of $\mathcal{S}^p$ and $B_p\times 0_{p^{\,\prime} - p} \subset B_{p^{\,\prime}},$ $\forall 1\leq p< p^{\,\prime}$ where $0_p\in\mathbb{R}^p$ denotes the null vector of dimension $p$. \end{enumerate} \end{hp}

-The continuity assumption required in (b) is a mild assumption that simplifies the NN smoothing.
-Condition (c) will allow to prove that the variance of the statistics $Q_n(\gamma)$ is bounded away from zero and infinity uniformly with respect to $\gamma$.
-The very mild conditions imposed on $B_p$ simplify the proofs for the consistency.
-These conditions are satisfied for instance when $B_p$ is a half unit hypersphere.
+The continuity condition in Assumption \ref{D}-(b) is a mild assumption that simplifies the NN smoothing.
+Assumption \ref{D}-(c) serves to prove that the variance of $Q_n(\cdot)$ is uniformly bounded away from zero and infinity.
+The mild conditions on $B_p$ simplify the proofs for the consistency and are satisfied, for instance, when $B_p$ is a half unit hypersphere.